yinkaipeng/spark/docs/cloud-integration.md

 ### Example Configuration for testing cloud data

-This is a configuration enabling the S3A and Azure test, referencing the secret credentials kept in another file.
+Here is an example configuration enabling the S3A and Azure tests, referencing the secret credentials kept in another file.

 ```xml
 <configuration>